 Better staff experiences make for better customer experiences.
 When staff are forced to juggle multiple devices, customers end up waiting in long, stationary lines.
 Mobile devices give customers the ability to make purchases anywhere inside (or outside) the store.
 This is great news for retailers: 38% of customers don’t prefer shopping in-store because of positive experiences shopping online during the pandemic.

 As the fallout of the COVID-19 pandemic has highlighted, businesses must be able to swiftly adapt in the face of change, whether anticipated or not.
 Having your systems consolidated on a single device allows you to easily update and scale your technology as your business needs evolve.

-By processing payments on a centralised platform like Adyen, you can also use the same software and end-to-end encryption anywhere in the world.
+By processing payments on a centralized platform like Adyen, you can also use the same software and end-to-end encryption anywhere in the world.
 A sophisticated solution will cater to customers’ preferred local payment methods, as well as the major global ones, without causing any local acquiring headaches on your end.

-Take this a step further to unified commerce: with all your customer-facing channels and backend systems connected via one platform, you can monitor online and in-person payments in one place, recognise and reward loyal customers in real time, and build for the future with invaluable data insights.
+Take this a step further to unified commerce: with all your customer-facing channels and backend systems connected via one platform, you can monitor online and in-person payments in one place, recognize and reward loyal customers in real time, and build for the future with invaluable data insights.

-Two new Android models have been added to the existing range of Adyen mobile and portable POS devices:
+Two Android models have been added to the existing range of Adyen mobile and portable POS devices:

 Both devices come with the power of Android OS, plus some exciting additional features:

 Handle both everyday business functions and integrate payments